NHSDigital/artificial-data-plug-and-play/README.md

 It was creating using the [rap-package-template](https://github.com/NHSDigital/rap-package-template/tree/main) which provides a neat way to create new repositories for Reproducible Analytical Pipelines.

 ### What does the repo contain?
-The repo contains the following files and directories
+The repo contains the following files and directories:
 ```
 |- sql                  # Code for interacting with SQL
 |- src                  # Source code for data ingestion, cleaning, processing, etc